 The candidates come to see Christ’s mystery relived in their own daily life cycle of struggles, joys, and triumphs as they move forward on their pilgrim journey to the fullness of life with the Triune God.

-TEC is designed for those who are at least 16 1/2 years old or older.
+Participants need to be at least a Junior in high school to make a TEC weekend.
 Adults interested in working with youth and young adults and youth ministers from parishes or schools are also invited to participate.

 You do not need to be Catholic to attend a TEC, however please know that TEC is founded and unfolds within the living traditions of the Roman Catholic Church.